-I have been funded by the NHS to offer Counselling for Depression.
+I was funded in 2015 by the NHS to train in Counselling for Depression.
 This is a NICE approved therapy and is an NHS High Intensity Intervention for moderate to severe depression.
 This approach involves a collaborative exploration of the client's experiences, thoughts and feelings that are linked to, or that may underly depression.
 Rather than focusing on symptoms, the whole experience of the client is explored from their own perspective.
 This approach can focus on feelings that may also be sensed in the body and that can be helped to find expression and acknowledgement.

 Training, qualifications & experience